Examples of simplicial complexes#

 Bases: SimplicialComplex, UniqueRepresentation

 This combines SimplicialComplex and UniqueRepresentation.
 It is intended to be used to make standard examples of simplicial complexes unique.
-See github issue #13566.
+See Issue #13566.

 INPUT: